Te Rere Hau Wind Farm: Original windfarm

+Repowering

 In April 2022, NZ Windfarms announced plans to repower the farm, replacing its Windflow-500 turbines with larger, three-bladed turbines.
 In February 2023 the Environmental Protection Authority appointed an expert panel to consider the application.
 Resource consent was granted in May 2023.
 In October 2023 NZ Windfarms announced that the repowering and expansion would be funded as a joint venture with Meridian Energy.
 The extension would add up to 39 new turbines with a generation capacity of up to 170 megawatts.
 Consent was granted for the extension in August 2024, with a duration of two years.
+New Zealand Windfarms was subsequently acquired by Meridian Energy, who took over the repowering project.

+Consent for the repowering was granted in July 2026.
+The expanded, repowered windfarm will consist of 40 turbines, with a capacity of up to 172MW.